voidwarranties/nodered-void/README.md

 sudo apt install git npm
 sudo npm install -g --unsafe-perm node-red
 ```
-open ~/.node-red/settings.js find project and change enabled to true.
+open ~/.node-red/settings.js and change "projects enabled" to true.

 While in the space ssh into voidberry (10.98.71.67) and copy the credentialSecret value from ~/.node-red/.config.projects.json

 Use your browser to visit http://localhost:1880 select Clone Repository and add this repository.

-If nessecary add the missing node types.
+If nessecary add the missing node types. (dependencies)

-Switch to the development branch.
+In your node-red, witch to the development branch.